canonical/snapd/docs/rest.md

 field      | ignored except in action | description
 -----------|-------------------|------------
 `action`   |                   | Required; a string, one of `install`, `refresh`, `remove`, `revert`, `enable`, or `disable`.
-`channel`  | `install` `update` | From which channel to pull the new package (and track henceforth).
+`channel`  | `install` `refresh` | From which channel to pull the new package (and track henceforth).
 Channels are a means to discern the maturity of a package or the software it contains, although the exact meaning is left to the application developer.
 One of `edge`, `beta`, `candidate`, and `stable` which is the default.

 ## /v2/icons/[name]/icon